nazimboudeffa/mern-cookbook/README.md

 * MongoDB (Restful API)
 * VUE (instead of React or Angular)

-Ok let's move to french,
+Ok let's move to french, but keep in mind that you'll need to negociate in english

 Vous aurez besoin de connaissances de base de HTML/CSS/JavaScript